Vishnu950157/Loan_Approval_Model/README.md

 Loan Approval Prediction Project
 Project Overview:

-This project predicts whether a loan will be approved or rejected based on applicant details such as income, credit history, loan amount, and other relevant factors.
+This project predicts whether a loan will be approved or rejected with 82% Accuracy based on applicant details such as income, credit history, loan amount, and other relevant factors.
 It uses a machine learning model and is deployed via FastAPI with a simple web interface.

 Features: